 Take regular ride-along outings.
 Notice your family member’s skill level and confidence level.
 Ask for input from friends and neighbors.

-You may want to explore self-assessments your parent can take privately, at home.
+You may want to explore a self-assessment your parent can take privately, at home.
+The American Automobile Association offers a Drivers 65 Plus: Self-Rating Tool with 15 multiple choice, text-based questions.

 On a scale of 1 to 10, with 10 being extremely worried, how worried are you about your relative’s driving?